nebulr-group/nblocks-react-native-example/README.md

 This is currently a hello world react native app that gradually includes more and more functionality from nblocks.
 The idea is to turn this project into a ui plugin published and installable with `npm`,  just like `nblocks-ionic`.

 ## Built with Expo
-Following the recommended way to get started with react-native this project is built with `expo`.
-Expo is a set of tools built around React Native to easily run and deploy your app.
+Following the recommended way to get started with react-native nowadays this project is built with `expo`.
+Expo is a set of tools built around React Native to easily build, run and deploy your app.
 It also simplifies working with native OS APIs.
-Since this project aim to be an installable plugin and not deployable itself, expo will probably be removed later on.
+Since this project aim to be an installable plugin, not deployable itself and available to as many react-native devs as possible, expo will probably be removed later on.

 Initial commands used:
 1. `expo init nblocks-react-native --npm`